Puremin0rez/DisableRecipeBookCrafting/README.md

 ## Can I use your code?

-Yes!
-This project is licensed as [MIT](LICENSE.md)
+This project is licensed as [GPL-3.0](LICENSE) and may be used in any way that respects the aforementioned license.

-Basically, yeah, do whatever you'd like.
-Giving credit would be appreciated :)

 ## Acknowledgements